Lecce baroque street scene at golden hour, Puglia, Italy

 Beaches

 The Salento coast — both Adriatic (east) and Ionian (west) — has some of Italy’s clearest water.
-Porto Cesareo and Santa Maria di Leuca (the southernmost point of Italy) are accessible from Lecce.
-The Adriatic coast north of Otranto has dramatic karst cliff formations.
+Porto Cesareo (approximately 30km west) has shallow, sandy beaches.
+Otranto (approximately 45km south-east) has a medieval old town and the Cathedral with a 12th-century mosaic floor.
+Santa Maria di Leuca (approximately 70km south) is the southernmost point of Puglia where the Adriatic meets the Ionian.
+The Adriatic coast north of Otranto has dramatic karst cliff formations — Torre dell’Orso and the Grotta della Poesia are standout spots.

 Getting there